nightowl886/PIP-Pricing-Engine/README.md

 - Non‑QP files are chosen because Florida Statute 627.736 requires insurers to base payments on **Medicare Part B non‑QP allowed amounts × 200% × 80%**.

-- PFREV26D (Q4) is used as the primary data source because it represents the final and most stable values for the year.
+- **PFREV26D (Q4)** is used as the **primary data source** because it represents the final and most stable values for the year.
 Earlier quarters (PFREV26A–C) may contain provisional or extreme values, especially for new technology codes (T‑codes).
-   - Example: CPT 0446T had Non‑Facility ≈ $8,896 vs. Facility ≈ $54.This occurs because new technology codes often lack stable OPPS caps in early quarters.

-🧩 Why Non‑QP?
-Non‑QP files reflect the standard conversion factor applied to most physicians.

-QP files include a differential conversion factor for Qualifying APM Participants, which is not relevant for Florida PIP reimbursement.

-Florida Statute 627.736 requires insurers to base payments on Medicare Part B non‑QP allowed amounts × 200% × 80%.

-🚗 Special Case: T‑codes (Category III CPT)
-In Q1 (PFREV26A), many T‑codes show extreme discrepancies between Non‑Facility and Facility allowed amounts.

-Example: CPT 0446T had Non‑Facility ≈ $8,896 vs Facility ≈ $54.

-This occurs because new technology codes often lack stable OPPS caps in early quarters.

-By Q4 (PFREV26D), CMS typically revises or caps these values, resulting in more consistent Non‑Facility vs Facility amounts.

-Therefore, the project uses Q4 data for PIP pricing calculations, while retaining Q1–Q3 for trend visualization and anomaly analysis.

-🧩 Why Q4?
+## 🧩 Why Q4?

-Q1 anomalies: In PFREV26A, certain CPT codes ending in T (Category III CPT) show extreme discrepancies between Non‑Facility and Facility Fee Schedule Amounts.
-For example, Non‑Facility fees can be thousands of dollars while Facility fees are only a fraction.
-This occurs because new technology codes often lack stable OPPS caps in early quarters.
+- **Q1 anomalies**: In PFREV26A, certain CPT codes ending in T (Category III CPT) show extreme discrepancies between Non‑Facility and Facility Fee Schedule Amounts.
+   - Example: CPT 0446T had Non‑Facility ≈ $8,896 vs. Facility ≈ $54.This occurs because new technology codes often lack stable OPPS caps in the first quarter.

-Q4 stability: By PFREV26D, CMS has typically revised or capped these values, resulting in more consistent and reliable Non‑Facility vs Facility amounts.
+- **Q4 stability**: By PFREV26D, CMS has typically revised or capped these values, resulting in more consistent and reliable Non‑Facility vs. Facility amounts.

-Production logic: To ensure accurate and legally compliant PIP pricing, the tool uses Q4 non‑QP data as the baseline.
+- **Production logic**: To ensure accurate and legally compliant PIP pricing, the tool uses **Q4 non‑QP data** as the baseline.